![]() |

 Amarélis

-Amarélis market a tourist souvenir of a Lisbon tram in H0 scale (H0m).
+Lisbon car Amarélis market a tourist souvenir of a Lisbon tram in H0 scale (H0m).
 It is a die cast model, made in China.
 It represents a 4-wheel car, being a compromise between the "Standards" and the "Remodelados".
-Exclusive to Carris, there is also a red version representing the tour trams.
+Exclusive to Carris, there are also red and green versions representing the tour trams.

 This nice little model is modestly priced and a must for all collectors.